 Illinois is experiencing substantial job growth in the clean energy industry.
 With the Climate and Equitable Jobs Act (CEJA) workforce programs starting, what do the programs need to understand about the clean energy workforce needs and assets of their region?
 How can unions, workforce training programs, employers, and communities better understand and prepare for clean energy job growth?

 The Climate Jobs Institute created regional data packets to support the launch of the CEJA workforce programs and clean energy workforce planning more generally.
-These data packets can assist union labor, community colleges, workforce training programs, state agencies, and local governments plan for growth in the clean energy sector.
+These data packets can help union labor, workforce training programs, state agencies, community colleges, and local governments plan for growth in the clean energy sector.

 • How many existing clean energy jobs are in each region, by type?